dustinober1/Ebook_AI-Powered_Instructional_Design/docs/index.md

 ## License

-This work is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+This work is licensed under the [MIT License](https://opensource.org/licenses/MIT) - free to use, modify, and distribute for any purpose.